Murder by the Book: Plot summary

-Soon after, the four lawyers—James Corrigan, Emmet Phelps, Louis Kustin and Frederick Briggs—approach Wolfe, keen to avoid further scandal.
-The men agree to send Wolfe all correspondence relating to Dykes, including a resignation letter he submitted.
-When they receive the letter, Wolfe and Archie discover an odd notation, apparently in Corrigan's handwriting, which corresponds a verse in the Book of Psalms.
-The same verse—"Put not your trust in princes, nor in the son of man, in whom there is no help"—was used for the title of Baird Archer's novel, which confirms to Wolfe that Archer was a pen name of Dykes and his novel a roman à clef based on O'Malley's downfall.
+Soon after, the four lawyers —James Corrigan, Emmet Phelps, Louis Kustin and Frederick Briggs— approach Wolfe, keen to avoid further scandal.
+The men agree to send Wolfe all correspondence relating to Dykes.
+When they receive the packet, Wolfe and Archie discover an odd notation, apparently in Corrigan's handwriting, which corresponds to a verse in the Book of Psalms.
+The start of the same verse—"Put not your trust in princes, nor in the son of man, in whom there is no help"—was the title of Baird Archer's novel.
+This persuades Wolfe that Archer was a pen name of Dykes and his novel a roman à clef based on O'Malley's downfall.

-Archie is dispatched to Los Angeles to persuade Dykes's sister Peggy to help them trap her brother's murderer.
-Archie writes a letter to the law firm purportedly from Peggy asking for advice over the legal rights of her brother's novel, and hires a local private detective to pose as a literary agent.
-Soon after, James Corrigan unsuccessfully tries to acquire the manuscript, resorting to violence and attempted theft in order to do so.
-Archie begins to tail Corrigan, but soon after his return to New York Wolfe receives a rambling phone call, apparently from James Corrigan, which is abruptly ended with the sound of a gunshot.
-The police discover that Corrigan has apparently committed suicide, and the next day Wolfe receives a suicide note written by Corrigan confessing to having exposed O'Malley and committed all three murders to keep his secret.
+Archie flies to Los Angeles to persuade Dykes's sister Peggy to help them trap her brother's murderer.
+Archie drafts a letter to the New York City law firm that Peggy signs, asking for advice over the legal rights of her brother's novel.
+He hires a local private detective to pose as a literary agent.
+Arrived in Los Angeles, James Corrigan tries unsuccessfully to acquire the manuscript, resorting to violence and attempted theft to read it.
+Archie tails Corrigan back to New York.

+That evening, Wolfe receives a rambling phone call, apparently from James Corrigan, that ends abruptly with the sound of a gunshot.
+The police assess that Corrigan has committed suicide.
+The next day Wolfe receives an unsigned suicide note, typed, confessing to reporting bribery by O'Malley and committing all three murders to keep his secret.
+The police take it as typed by Corrigan, sufficient to judge his death as suicide and accept him as the triple murderer.

-Although the authorities are willing to rule Corrigan the murderer and his death a suicide, Wolfe has a breakthrough and summons the major witnesses to his office.
-There, he reveals that the supposed suicide note was flawed in one crucial respect; it claimed that Corrigan was aware of the contents of Dykes's novel, when in fact Corrigan's actions in Los Angeles clearly demonstrated that he had never seen the manuscript before.
-In fact, Corrigan was murdered by Conroy O'Malley, who had staged his death as a suicide.
-O'Malley had discovered that Corrigan had betrayed him via Dykes's manuscript and had committed the other murders both to frame Corrigan and cover up his actions.
-After holes in his alibi are discovered, O’Malley is charged and convicted of murder.
+Wolfe has a breakthrough and summons the major witnesses to his office.
+There, he reveals that the supposed suicide note was flawed in one crucial respect; it claims that Corrigan was aware of the plot of Dykes's novel, when Corrigan clearly was not.
+Wolfe makes clear that Conroy O'Malley murdered Corrigan.
+O'Malley wanted revenge on Corrigan for reporting his bribery.
+O’Malley read Dykes's manuscript, deciding its plot was based on his own disbarment.
+O’Malley committed the other murders both to frame Corrigan and to set the scene to murder Corrigan with an appearance of suicide.
+After holes in O’Malley’s original alibi are discovered, Cramer charges O’Malley with murder, and the trial convicts him.